wfdoran/python-learn/lession1.md

 Run "Jupyter Notebook" from start menu and wait for browser to start.
 In upper-right, click `new` and select `Python 3`.
-In the first cell, type in `print("Hello World!` and then Ctrl-Enter to run the command.
+In the first cell, type in `print("Hello World!")` and then Ctrl-Enter to run the command.

 ## New Python Commands